 Sometimes a company experiences growth at a rate that it cannot support with its own, internal staff.
 To keep up the pace, the firm can choose to hire a pre-trained workforce from a third-party firm, to deploy as needed and where needed in its operations without interrupting its business flow.

 Additionally, a company might have processes that only take place for a short time, making it much more efficient to hire a temporary, outsourced team of workers for completion.
 If the company implements a new process it can outsource the work to trained workers, instead of investing the time, money and effort to train and maintain internal workers.

 Additionally, outsourcing firms often provide management-level employees along with their work teams, which frees up internal employees to take on other work.

 As a cost-saving measure, outsourcing can have significant impacts in sectors like manufacturing.
 In the U.S., for example, manufacturers have outsourced jobs to workers in countries like China and Bangladesh.

-This practice is also known as "offshoring," which involves outsourcing to a third party in a country other than the one in which the outsourcing company is based in order to save on labor costs.
+This practice is also known as "offshoring," which involves outsourcing to a third party in a country other than the one where the outsourcing company is based in order to save on labor costs.

-Benefits of Outsourcing
+Advantages and Disadvantages of Outsourcing

-It can result in cost savings from lower labor costs, taxes, energy costs and reductions in the cost of production.
+Outsourcing can free up cash, personnel, facilities and time resources.
+It can result in cost savings from lower labor costs, taxes, energy costs, and reductions in the cost of production.

 - The relationship with the third party that takes on the outsourced functions must be managed.
-This includes the negotiating and signing of contracts, which requires time and the involvement of a company's legal counsel, as well as the day-to-day communication with and oversight of the outsourced work.
+This includes negotiating and signing contracts, which requires time and the involvement of a company's legal counsel, as well as the day-to-day communication with and oversight of the outsourced work.